Bonus: Purchase Order System Checklist

 Here is an example of a purchase order report:

-If you are interested in understanding your cash flow requirements, the open purchase order reports provide you with an easy way to track that.
+If you are interested in understanding your cash flow requirements, the open purchase order reports provide you with an easy way to track them.

-Here is an example of open purchase order report:
+Here is an example of an open purchase order report:

-The reports summarize total committed spending, invoiced and pending invoice amount.
+The reports summarize total committed spending, invoiced, and pending invoice amounts.

 If you are interested to know how many vendor invoices are not received by your employees, then the invoiced but not received report provides you with an easy way to track that.